 Status of impacts in Jupiter: Five bolides have been identified on video observations of Jupiter obtained by amateur astronomers in June and August 2010, in September 2012, in March 2016 and in May 2017.
 Here you can find open source software programs released to the large community of amateur astronomers who obtain video observations of Jupiter.
 You will also find information about the impacts observed, the original observations of these impacts and statistics of the search of impacts from analysis of several thousands of video files (statistical analysis courtesy of Marc Delcroix).

-Acknowledgement: This project is part of VESPA (Virtual European Solar and Planetary Access), which is part of Europlanet 2020 RI.
+Acknowledgement: This project is part of the PSWS (Planetary Space Weather Services), which is part of Europlanet 2020 RI.
 Europlanet 2020 RI has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 654208.
 We sincerely acknowledge help from Marc Delcroix and many other relevant members of the community of amateur astronomers.

 Software Developers: Luis Calderon and Ricardo Hueso (first basic algorithms), Juan Carlos Moreno (JID), Marc Delcroix (DeTeCt, all versions) and Jon Juaristi (DeTeCt3.0).